successible/markdown-wiki/README.md

 This extension has three clusters of functionality:

-- Analysis
+- Analytics
 - Footnotes
-- Links
+- Linking

-Let's start with Analysis!
+Let's start with Analytics!

-## Analysis
+## Analytics

 This extension has many options for analyzing your writing.